What to do with extra money each month? 11 ways to make your spare cash count

 If your plans are a little bigger, you could use the extra money to buy stock, rent a space or make a product to sell.

-With a bit of extra cash, trialling a side hustle can be a lot less risky.
+With some extra cash, trialling a side hustle can be much less risky.
 If it’s not all or nothing and you have the money to get things started without needing income straight away, it will give you time to learn and adapt your offer.

 If you have a cash buffer, you could make a career pivot into something less well paid or part-time work because you have the funds behind you to smooth out any rough patches.